techiediaries/techiediaries/_posts/2019/Angular/2019-06-04-angular-8-tutorial-build-first-angular-calculator-app.md

 tags : [  angular , angular8, angular-9-tutorials]
 ---

-In this tutorial, you will learn to build your first Angular 8 application from scratch.
+In this tutorial, you will learn to build your first [TypeScript Angular 8](https://www.techiediaries.com/typescript-tutorial/) application from scratch.

 You'll get started with the basic concepts like modules, components and directives.